tomciosegal/NBA_greatest_trio/README.md

 where css typewriter starts and you will see one the most famous Micheal Jordan quotes.
 The See stats button will take you down to actual charts, where all the fun begins.
 [Wireframes](https://github.com/tomciosegal/NBA_greatest_trio/tree/master/wireframes)
-for the dashboard can be found in the assets folder of the repository.
+for the dashboard can be found in separate folder of the repository.
 A live desktop demo can be found [here](https://tomciosegal.github.io/NBA_greatest_trio/).